 Take the Time to Network

-Law students in their final year should be part student and part salesperson.
+Law students in their final year should be part student, part salesperson.
 This is the time to network and make connections that will serve you well as you begin your post-academic journey.
 Take advantage of events around campus, local bar associations that are open to students, and any resources offered by your school.

 Intelligent Bar Exam Prep